EY-Tech-Consulting-Denmark/Graphathon_2023-04-14/Cypher_exercises.md

 Explore the graph!
 Check out the answer above as well!

-Lets expand the idea to physicians and the claims and introduce the  <a href="https://neo4j.com/docs/cypher-cheat-sheet/current/#with" target="_blank">WITH statement</a> (test to see if the second opens in a new browser).
+Lets expand the idea to physicians and the claims and introduce the  <a href="https://neo4j.com/docs/cypher-cheat-sheet/current/#with" target="_blank">WITH statement</a>.
 What if there is a physician that had multiple roles in the same claim?
 That does not sound right...

 ## **6. Example : Lets find the physicians that have more than one type of connection to the same claim.
 Limit the results to 100.**
-The with statement can be basically thought of a temporary result statement.
+The WITH statement can be basically thought of a temporary RESULT statement.
 In this case, we can use it to find which physicians have more than one relationship to a claim and filter on that aggregation before we even reach the the result statement.
 ```
 match (p:Physician)<-[rel]-(c:Claim)
 with p, c, count(*) as  rel_count, collect(type(rel)) as rel_types